ROCK Sex pulps fiction for facts.

 DICK DALE & The Del Tones -"Miserlou" (1962)

-Catching the wave, THE BEACH BOYS released a Dale-inspired cover.
-The session work is by 'Wrecking Crew' stalwarts, including guitarist Glenn Cambell, pianist Leon Russell, and drummer Hal Blaine:
+Catching the wave, The Beach Boys released a Dale-inspired cover.
+The session work is by 'Wrecking Crew' stalwarts, an informal gathering of the L.A. studio sessionists that at times included guitarist Glen Cambell, pianist Leon Russell, bassist Carol Kaye, and drummer Hal Blaine:

-Most know BOBBY FULLER from his Buddy Holly style and cover of The Crickets' "I Fought the Law".
-But surf fans love his ferocious live take on "Misirlou", especially the freeform climax:
+Most know Bobby Fuller from his Buddy Holly style and hit cover of The Crickets' "I Fought the Law".

 BLACK EYE PEAS -"Pump It" (2006)